 The 6 Characteristics of a Mature ITSM Operation

-Freshworks’ 2024 ITSM Benchmark Report, drawn from data across 9,400 organisations and 167 million service tickets, found that teams using workflow automation achieve a 27% reduction in average resolution time and a first contact resolution rate of 77%.
+Freshworks’ 2024 ITSM Benchmark Report, drawn from 9,400 organisations and 167 million service tickets, found that teams using workflow automation achieve a 27% reduction in average resolution time and a first contact resolution rate of 77%.
 Teams using generative AI see ticket deflection rates of 53% through self-service alone.
+These are current benchmarks from organisations that have made deliberate process and tooling decisions.

 The five metrics a mature ITSM operation tracks without exception:

 - Mean Time to Resolution (MTTR): Industry-leading teams using AI achieve under 15 hours.
 Teams without AI average over 30 hours.
-(Moveworks, 2024)

 - First Contact Resolution (FCR) rate: Industry average sits at 69 to 71%.
 High performers exceed 80%.